PX4/PX4-Autopilot/nuttx/arch/README.txt

     arch/arm/src/armv7-m and arch/arm/include/armv7-m
         Common ARMv7-M logic (Cortex-M3 and Cortex-M4)

     arch/arm/include/c5471 and arch/arm/src/c5471
         TI TMS320C5471 (also called TMS320DM180 or just C5471).
         NuttX operates on the ARM7 of this dual core processor.
 This port complete, verified, and included in the NuttX release 0.1.1.

+    arch/arm/include/calypso and arch/arm/src/calypso
+        TI "Calypso" MCU used in various cell phones (and, in particular, by the Osmocom-bb project).
+Like the c5471, NuttX operates on the ARM7 of this dual core processor.
+This port was contributed by Denis Carilki and includes the work of Denis, Alan Carvalho de Assis, and Stefan Richter.
+Calypso support first appeared in NuttX-6.17.

     arch/arm/include/dm320 and arch/arm/src/dm320
         TI TMS320DM320 (also called just DM320).